mlgupta/dalang/README.md

 # dalang

 Dalang is an Infrastructure as a Code (IaC) automation pipeline.
 It is built using ansible and terraform.
+Dalang automates infrastructure deployment in your multi account AWS environment.
+It can easily be plumbed into any CI/CD pipeline such as AWS Codepipeline, Ansible Tower/AWS, or Github Actions.

 ## Installation/Build